neherlab/SARS-CoV-2_variant-reports/reports/variant_report_latest_draft.md

 A large part of the rest is made up of import clusters without apparent community circulation, often reported by quarantine facilities.
 None of the lineages dominating in the rest of the world like BA.2.75* or XBB* have been found in distinctly Chinese clusters yet - though given the limited number of sequences, this is not possible to rule out.

-As is normal for this virus, additional Spike mutations have arisen in the lineages circulating in China, but the mutations observed are not unknown to occur in a BA.5 back.
-There is no evidence of large evolutionary jumps so far with multiple Spike mutations acquired in one lineage.
+As is normal for this virus, additional Spike mutations have arisen in the lineages circulating in China, but the mutations observed are not unknown to occur in a BA.5 backbone.
+There is no evidence of large evolutionary jumps so far, where numerous Spike mutations are appear together in one lineage.

 ### Sequences from travelers from China